Shutupprohann/Learning-Python-Scripts/README.md

 # Learning-Python-Scripts
-Python scripts i wrote while learning python from youtube
+Python scripts i wrote while learning python from youtube and other sources.